Milestone-Proposal:Transmission Control Protocol (TCP) and the Architecture of the Internet, 1974

 Describe briefly the intended site(s) of the milestone plaque(s).
 The intended site(s) must have a direct connection with the achievement (e.g. where developed, invented, tested, demonstrated, installed, or operated, etc.).
 A museum where a device or example of the technology is displayed, or the university where the inventor studied, are not, in themselves, sufficient connection for a milestone plaque.

 Please give the address(es) of the plaque site(s) (GPS coordinates if you have them).
 Also please give the details of the mounting, i.e. on the outside of the building, in the ground floor entrance hall, on a plinth on the grounds, etc. If visitors to the plaque site will need to go through security, or make an appointment, please give the contact information visitors will need.
-On the 4th Floor of the Gates Computer Science Building.
+On the 4th Floor of the Gates Computer Science Building on the Stanford campus.

 Are the original buildings extant?

-No. Vint Cerf's work on TCP was done in the Digital Research Lab, a World War II-era building that was razed to make way for the new Science & Engineering Quad, which is about 2 blocks from the Gates Computer Science Building on the Stanford campus.
-Bob Kahn was working for ARPA in the Washington, DC area.
+For Vint Cerf, no. His work on TCP was done in the Digital Research Lab, a World War II-era building that was razed to make way for the new Science & Engineering Quad, which is about 2 blocks from the Gates Computer Science Building on the Stanford campus.

 Details of the plaque mounting:

-The plaque will be mounted in an Internet-focused section of a new Exhibit Area that will showcase the rich history of the Computer Science Dept.
+The plaque will be mounted in an Internet-focused section of a new Exhibit Area that will showcase the rich history of Stanford's Computer Science Department.

 How is the site protected/secured, and in what ways is it accessible to the public?